rajiv2205/sample-controller/README.md

 Kubernetes Controller to rolling restart a deployment pods on a change in configmap

 ## Description
-This controller performs rolling restart of deployment pods which is inspired by (https://github.com/k8spatterns/examples/tree/main/advanced/Controller/expose-controller)[k8spatterns] with limited functionality of making changes in data of configmap
+This controller performs rolling restart of deployment pods which is inspired by [k8spatterns](https://github.com/k8spatterns/examples/tree/main/advanced/Controller/expose-controller) with limited functionality of making changes in data of configmap

-This works in default namespace for webapp-config configmap and webapp deployment.
+**Note:** This works in default namespace for webapp-config configmap and webapp deployment.

 ## Getting Started